Policies

 Data Retention

-In general, overall data retention is about a year.
+In general, data backups are retained for about a year.
 Snapshots are done at routine intervals that vary by storage classification.
-There is more detail on that at (NEED TO PROVIDE A LINK TO STORAGE INFORMATION).

 Data Restoration